Analyze images of the X-Rite Colorchecker

 Colorchecker (all modules) ROI settings

 1. The old Manual coarse ROI selection; simple auto patch detection, which only applied to Colorcheck, has been deprecated in Imatest 5.0.
 This selection is now the same as 2.
-The new automatic detection options are far superior.
+The new automatic detection options (3 and 4) are far superior.

 2. Manual coarse ROI selection; display patch squares in Fine adjustment window (Multicharts method) (described above) is the default method.
 Recommended unless fully automatic detection is selected.